DaveBenham/VenomModules/README.md

 The effective pseudo-octave interval is the sum of the knob and input values, clamped to a value between 0 and 2 octaves.
 The effective value is displayed below the knob, using the units defined by the switch.

-The PseudoOctave Interval is ignored if the Equal Divs button is off.
+The PseudoOctave Interval is ignored and nothing is displayed if the Equal Divs button is off.

 ### EDPO (Equal Divisions per Pseudo Octave) knob and input
 Defines the number of equal divisions of the pseudo-octave interval, which in turn defines the scale's chromatic step interval.
 The default value is 12.